matochondrion/rpsls_game_service/README.md

 Furthermore, it retrieves data from, and sends data to, the `winner_service`.
-This way the `winner_service` can scale independently of the `game_service` and different implementations of `game_service` can be developed without having to duplicate the game logic.
+This way the `winner_service` can scale independently of the `game_service` and unique implementations of `game_service` can be developed without having to duplicate the game logic.
 This structure also allows the React client app to communicate with services on other domains without setting up CORS rules and functionality on the servers and in the front-end app.